Algebraic degrees of pseudo-Anosov stretch factors: Proofs of the main theorems

 \begin{proposition} If $S$ is orientable, $d \in D(S)$ and $d$ is odd, then $d \le \frac12 \dim(\Teich(S))$. \end{proposition}

 For closed surfaces, this result is due to Long \cite[Theorem 3.3]{Long85}.
 McMullen later gave an different proof \cite[Theorem 10]{Shin16} which works for punctured surfaces as well.
-Essentially the same argument also yields the following.
+An analogous argument (where the action on the space of projective measured foliations is replaced by the action on homology) also yields the following.

 \begin{proposition} If $S$ is orientable, $d \in D^+(S)$ and $d$ is odd, then $d \le \frac12 \dim(H^1(\overline{S},\RR))$. \end{proposition}